#Support for simple features, a standardised way to encode spatial vector data

 3.4.1 Across geographic units

-Although LSOAs have been designed to have similar population sizes, the population figures fluctuate.
-And of course, if the population of a place is bigger or smaller, this can affect the figures corresponding to demographic characteristics (e.g. presumably, the larger the total population, the higher the number of people who are unemployed).
+LSOAs have been designed to have similar population sizes, so their area fluctuates.
+If the area of an LSOA is bigger or smaller, this can affect the figures corresponding to land use (e.g. presumably, the larger the total area, the hectares will be dedicated to a certain use).

 3.4.2 Variable standardisation